An ocean of ideas, a team without netsCameron ConawayLast Updated: April 15, 2016

 The next step is to discuss these new directions while focusing on where they contrast and overlap.
 Maybe two employees have similar ideas, each filling in the gaps of the other.
 If the team agrees, this can be dissected and perhaps formed into its own, more polished idea.

-Note: Typically this stage of opening the idea up to a larger group comes at the beginning, and without either the deep individual criticism or criticism from the sparring partner.
+Note: Typically this stage of opening the idea up to a larger group comes at the beginning, without the deep individual criticism or criticism from the sparring partner.
 As such, rather than a team having 100s of ideas to discuss at this stage, they’ll have fewer, but better, ones.

 Step 4: Outsiders.
 Whereas many teams begin by soliciting feedback from outsiders (customers, auditors, etc.), Verganti believes this should actually be the final step of the process.
-He believes it’s the employees who typically have the great ideas, but the outsiders who can usually raise the great questions.
+He believes it’s the employees who typically have great ideas, but the outsiders who can usually raise great questions.
 He puts it like this:

 Remember that, unlike open innovation, involving outsiders is not intended to generate new ideas.
 Rather, it’s meant to raise good questions—to challenge the innovative direction you propose in order to strengthen it.”

 Again, the diversity of outsiders is paramount.
 Choose a few from within your industry, but also well outside of it — including artists and people who know very little about your industry or product.

 At this point, the ideas that began as individual 30-day reflections have now been put through a safe but rigorous process of criticism.
 This type of process isn’t typically part of a company’s ideation process, and is the reason why companies, after spending millions to create ideas, are still left wondering what to do with them (or how or if to use them).

 Through these 4 steps, many ideas will have been weeded out, others refined, and a few just might be the ones that catapult your team above your competitors and in an entirely new direction.

 That is, if you’re open to entering the ocean of ideas with the net of criticism.